How to filter all related data from merged cells in Excel?

 7. At last, you can apply the Filter function to filter the item that you want, please click Data > Filter, and choose your needed filter criteria, click OK to filter the merged cells with all their related data, see screenshot:

 The above mehtod may be somewhat difficult for you, here, with Kutools for Excel's Filter Merge Cells feature, you can quickly filter all relative cells of the specific merged cell.
 Click to download Kutools for Excel!
 Please see the following demo:

 After installing Kutools for Excel, please do as this:

 1. Select the column that you want to filter the specific merged cell, and then click Kutools Plus > Special Filter > Special Filter, see screenshot:

 2. In the Special Filter dialog box, select Format option, then choose Merge Cells from the drop down list, and then enter the text value you want to filter, or click button to select the cell value you need, see screenshot:

-3. Then click Ok button, and a promt box is popped out to remind you how many cells matched the criteria, see screenshot:
+3. Then click Ok button, and a prompt box is popped out to remind you how many cells matched the criteria, see screenshot:

-4. And then click OK button, all relative cells of the specific merged cell have been filter out as following screenshot shown:
+4. And then click OK button, all relative cells of the specific merged cell have been filtered out as following screenshot shown:

 You are guest ( Sign Up? )

 or post as a guest, but your post won't be published automatically.